rdmcolorz/openbci_stream/README.md

 #### `osc_collect_data.py`
 - This scripts works by outputting the label it is currently recording onto the terminal, and records for a fixed duration.
-- Once the user sees the output on the terminal, he/she should make the gesture according to the lable.
+- Once the user sees the output on the terminal, he/she should make the gesture according to the label.

 #### Additional parameters
 - `--option`